sphinx-doc/sphinx/Doc-3k/library/optparse.rst

 default destination for ``"-f"`` is ``f``.

 :mod:`optparse` also includes built-in ``long`` and ``complex`` types.
-Adding types is covered in section :ref:`optparse-extending-optparse`, Extending :mod:`optparse`.
+Adding types is covered in section :ref:`optparse-extending-optparse`.

 .. _optparse-handling-boolean-options: